ACH payment processing: How small businesses can pay and get paid faster

 What is ACH Payment Processing?

-• Direct deposit from an employer
+• Direct deposit for employee payroll

 How ACH payments benefit small businesses